apollographql/apollo-link/docs/source/links/state.md

 minimize boilerplate as much as possible so you can be productive quickly.

-We're nearly there; for example, `cache.writeData` was added as a helper method to reduce the boilerplate of `cache.writeQuery` & `cache.writeFragment`.
+We're nearly there; for example, `cache.writeData` was added as a helper method to reduce the boilerplate of `cache.writeQuery` and `cache.writeFragment`.
 We think we can improve the boilerplate required for binding your query or mutation to a component.
 For example, this is a common pattern for performing a client-side mutation: